Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Introduction

-1) Without strict restrictions on data distributions and dimensions of input spaces, are there global minima of ERM on over-parameterized deep ReLU nets achieving the optimal learning rates obtained by under-parameterized deep ReLU nets \citep{Imaizumi2018,Bauer2019,Lin2019,Schmidt2020,Chui2020,Han2020}?
+\begin{problem} Without strict restrictions on data distributions and dimensions of input spaces, are there global minima of ERM on over-parameterized deep ReLU nets achieving { the optimal generalization error rates obtained by under-parameterized deep ReLU nets?} \end{problem}

-2) If the answer to the previous question is positive, then how many such good global minima are there and how about the distribution of these perfect global minima in the set of all global minima?

-3) If the distribution is quantified, then how to design efficient learning algorithms to find these perfect global minima?
+{ There are roughly two schemes to settle the inconsistency between optimization and generalization for deep learning.
+One is to pursue the convergence guarantee for SGD on under-parameterized deep ReLU nets and the other is to study the generalization performance of implementing ERM on over-parameterized deep ReLU nets.
+To the best of our knowledge, there isn't any theoretical analysis for the former, even when strict restrictions are imposed on the data distributions.
+An answer to Problem \ref{prob:1}, a stepping-stone to demonstrate the feasibility of the latter, not only provides solid theoretical evidences for the benign over-fitting phenomenon of deep learning in practice \cite{Zhang2016}, but also presents theoretical guidance on setting network structures to balance the generalization and optimization inconsistency.}

-In this paper, we aim to study the generalization performance of ERM on over-parameterized deep ReLU nets and present an affirmative answer to the first question.
-Our main tool for analysis is a novel network deepening approach based on the localized approximation property \citep{Chui1994,Chui2020} and product-gate property \citep{Yarotsky2017,Petersen2018} of deep nets.
+{ The aim of the present paper is to present an affirmative answer to Problem \ref{prob:1}.} Our main tool for analysis is a novel network deepening approach based on the localized approximation property \cite{Chui1994,Chui2020} and product-gate property \cite{Yarotsky2017,Petersen2018} of deep nets.
 The network deepening approach succeeds in constructing over-parameterized deep nets (student network) via deepening and widening an arbitrary under-parameterized network (teacher network) so that the obtained student network exactly interpolates the training data and possesses almost the same generalization capability as the teacher network.
-In this way, setting the teacher network to be the one in \citep{Imaizumi2018,Bauer2019,Lin2019,Schmidt2020,Chui2020,Han2020}, we actually prove that there are global minima for ERM on over-parameterized deep ReLU nets that possess optimal generalization error bounds, provided that the networks are deeper and wider than the corresponding student network.
+In this way, setting the teacher network to be the one in \cite{Imaizumi2018,Bauer2019,Lin2019,Schmidt2020,Chui2020,Han2020}, we actually prove that there are global minima for ERM on over-parameterized deep ReLU nets that possess optimal generalization error { rates}, provided that the networks are deeper and wider than the corresponding student network.